keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 - automate the triggering and execution of rules

 An operator allows you to encapsulate kubernetes application resources (i.e. pods, deployments, daemonsets, statefulsets, jobs, services, configmaps, etc), by creating a [CRD/Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a custom [Controller](https://kubernetes.io/docs/concepts/architecture/controller/) implementation which manages the state of your application resources and drives deployment and/or business logic (operational knowledge) of your CRD deployment instance(s).

-## Why should I care about Operators?

-### The Problem

-To better understand the "what", we need to focus on the motivations for why Kubernetes Operators came to be and what problem(s) Operators solve.

-### The "Why"

 The advantages of an operator can be seen when you start thinking about how you manage your applications deployed into a Kubernetes cluster.
 Typically, you manage the deployment of each individual resource which usually composes the entirety of the application you deploy.